 Figure 35.
-Trends in the Proportion of Women 40 and Over Not Receiving a Mammogram in the Past 2 Years, by Race and Ethnicity, 1987-2003 National Health Interview Surveys
+Trends in the proportion of women age 40 and over not receiving a mammogram within the past 2 years, by race-ethnicity, 1987-2003 National Health Interview Surveys.

-Log Deviation.
+Generally speaking, there is broad agreement among all of the disparity measures with respect to which social group demonstrates the largest disparity in mammography screening (Table 37).
+Both relative and absolute disparities are clearly larger across socioeconomic groups than across race-ethnic groups regardless of which measure is used, and disparities appear to be marginally larger across income than education groups.
+However, it might also be pointed out that the degree to which relative socioeconomic disparities are larger than relative race-ethnic disparities differs across disparity measures.
+Income-related disparities in 2003 are roughly 3.7 (70.33/19.00) times larger than race-ethnic disparities when measured by the Index of Disparity, but nearly 13.6 times larger when measured by the Mean Log Deviation.
 This reflects the fact that the MLD weights social group deviations by their population size while the IDisp does not.
-Since the population distribution of race / ethnicity is heavily dominated by Non-Hispanic whites (77% of the 2003 population), the deviations of other race / ethnic groups receive relatively less weight than do deviations among income groups that roughly correspond to quartiles.

-Table 37 also includes two additionalmodifications of the Index of Disparity, one whichsimply weights the Index by population size (wIDisp)and another that weights by population size and uses the population average as the referent group (wIDispP).
+Since the population distribution of race-ethnicity is heavily dominated by Non-Hispanic whites (77% of the 2003 population), the deviations of other race-ethnic groups receive relatively less weight than do deviations among income groups that roughly correspond to quartiles.
+Table 37 also includes two additional modifications of the Index of Disparity, one which simply weights the Index by population size (wIDisp) and another that weights by population size and uses the population average as the referent group (wIDispP).
 We can see that even using these modified versions of the IDisp do not lead to results that are similar to the change observed by the MLD, so this is not simply a function of using a weighted vs. unweighted measure of disparity.
 It seems more likely that the difference is attributable to the fact that the MLD uses the natural logarithm, which gives additional weight to observations further from the population average, while the IDisp weights all deviations from the referent group equally.

 Table 37.
-Changes in Education, Income, and Race and Ethnic Disparity in the Proportion of Women 40 and Over Not Receiving a Mammogram in the Past 2 Years, 1987 and 2003 NHIS
+Changes in education, income, and race-ethnic disparity in the proportion of women 40 and over not receiving a mammogram in the past 2 years, 1987 and 2003 NHIS.